-Walk to the left of the centre and you will find the start of the Lois Wishert Way, which manages to cross almost every trail in the park.
+Walk to the left of the centre and you will find the start of the Lois Wishert Way, which manages to cross or intersect almost every trail in the park.
 If you've walked across the bridge and are at the Visitor Centre, take this route.
 However, a nice start to any walk is to the right of the lower bridge (before you cross it).
 This is Fern Trail.

-This pleasant little pathway takes you from the parking lot to the mill bridges.
+This little pathway takes you from the parking lot to the mill bridges.
 You can get to the bridges by taking the 140 metre shortcut off to the right just inside the gates and through the wood fence to the bridges, thus missing the pathway.
 However, it's more fun to walk the 100 metres to the parking lot and then veer right to the pathway.

 Rating: very pleasant, but too short to be rated as a walk in itself.
 Very easy.